microsounds/kagami/readme.md

 # kagami — static microblog processor

-This is a minimalist POSIX shell implementation of a static HTML template processor, designed for low-effort blogposting.
+This is a minimalist POSIX shell implementation of a static HTML template processor, designed for low-frequency blogposting.

-Kagami provides an extensible turing tarpit for dynamically generating webpages from plaintext Markdown files through an easy to use templating system and macro preprocessor.
+**kagami** provides an extensible [turing tarpit](#turing-tarpit) for dynamically generating webpages from plaintext Markdown files through an easy to use templating system and macro preprocessor.
 ---------

 ### Templating System